Simonmoush/alfredciii_containers/README.md

 	- looks like maybe using the --uidmap flag is what I need
 - maybe change permalink settings as well

+#### Thoughts about the database

+Instead of manually importing the data, or even automating it with Gitlab we should include default/dummy/test_fixture data for this particular app in the actual db image
+By using build stages we can run the above commands in the build phase and the imported data will become part of the container image. when we eventually have our own container registry we can spin up images we've already built that are basically snapshots at a particular feature that we can spin up without any importing.
+*we think we can avoid mounting any containers to transfer the db data while in the build stage with the dockerfile's ADD command*

 # Git Structure

 This repo has everything related to the containers/infrastructure required for alfred's site.
 I guess because containers are so awesome that just means a container file and that env file.